 Heffernan argues that to change this, we have to see constructive conflict as a natural part of the thinking process.
 We can’t achieve a depth of understanding without debate and challenge.
 It’s about people’s ideas and thoughts not their personality!

 Only through disagreement can we robustly understand the ideas we are presenting and understand their flaws.
-Therefore we need to encourage positive disagreement about decisions, issues, and thinking not people.
+Therefore in our meetings we need to encourage positive disagreement about decisions, issues, and thinking not people.

 Reflect, learn and change